ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     - If you see any remaining cryoSPARC entries, click on them and select `Remove Selected`, then `Save Changes`
     - Quit and restart firefox ; hopefully you can now successfully load the cryoSPARC page
     - If this doesn't work the first time, repeating the above steps one or two times more may still resolve the issue

+3. **Leftover lock files** : If your submitted cryoSPARC master job is running but unable to start a new CryoSPARC instance, the likeliest reason is leftover files from a previous run that was not shut down properly.
+Login to the compute node of your cryoSPARC master job and check if cryoSPARC is running with `cryosparcm status`, and check your cryoSPARC master cluster logfile for errors related to the cryoSPARC data base and/or 'mongo'.
+If a cryosparcm has failed to run and/or you see signs of a database problem, check /tmp and /tmp/${USER} on the compute node for the existence of a `cryosparc*.sock` file or a `mongo*.sock` file.
+If they are owned by you, you can just remove them and restart the cryoSPARC master process with `cryosparcm start`.
+If these files are present but are not owned by you, then it is likely due to another user's interrupted job.
+Contact YCRC staff for assistance.

+    If your database won't start and *_you're sure_* there isn't another server running, you can remove lock files and try again.

+    ``` bash
+    # source $(dirname "$(dirname "$(which cryosparcm 2> /dev/null)")")/config.sh
+    # rm -f $CRYOSPARC_DB_PATH/WiredTiger.lock $CRYOSPARC_DB_PATH/mongod.lock
+    ```